Space Dungeon

-Space Dungeon is a multidirectional shooter released in arcades by Taito in 1981.
+Space Dungeon is a multidirectional shooter developed and released as an arcade video game by Taito in 1982.
 Designed and programmed by Rex Battenberg, it was available both as a conversion kit and full arcade cabinet.
-An Atari 5200 port was released in 1983.

-Like Robotron: 2084 (1982), but preceding the release of that game, the controls are a pair of 8-directional joysticks: one for moving, one for shooting.
-Space Dungeon is one of the first twin-stick shooters, released the same year as Mars from Artic Electronics.
+Like Robotron: 2084 from earlier in 1982, Space Dungeon is a twin-stick shooter with a pair of 8-directional joysticks: one for moving, one for shooting.
+A port for the Atari 5200 was published by Atari, Inc. in September 1983.

 Gameplay

+Space Dungeon is a shooter game in which the player controls a spaceship equipped with a laser cannon, which can fire a pulsing, solid beam in any of eight directions.

 Each level of Space Dungeon consists of 36 rooms arranged in a six-by-six grid.
 Rooms are connected by open doorways of various sizes.
 One room in each level is the entrance, where the player begins, and another is the "Collect Bonus" room.
-Other rooms may or may not contain laser defenses, hostile aliens, or various bits of treasure.

-The goal in each level is to navigate using an automap to the room containing the "Collect Bonus" area, visiting as many rooms and collecting as much treasure as possible along the way.
+Other rooms can contain laser defenses, hostile aliens, or various pieces of treasure.
+The goal in each level is to navigate using an automap to the room containing the "Collect Bonus" area, while visiting as many rooms and collecting as much treasure as possible along the way.

-The player's only weapon is a laser cannon, which fires a pulsing, solid beam in any of eight directions.

 Higher scores are awarded for exiting each level with more treasures.
 A 10,000-point bonus is awarded if the player visits every single room on the level, whether or not all treasures on the level have been collected.
-Since an extra ship is awarded to the player every 10,000 points, this, and the large point values of the treasures (especially the later ones) created an interesting tension between securing the treasures already collected or risking losing ships to acquire more.
+An extra ship is also awarded to the player every time they score 10,000 points.

 If the player's ship collides with an enemy or any of their spore shots before reaching the "Collect Bonus" cube, all collected treasure is dropped in the room where the ship was destroyed.
 This room is designated on the map by an "X".
+The player may return to the same room to retrieve their treasure, but if they are destroyed again before retrieving it, all dropped items will be lost.

+A multiplayer mode is also available in which players may take turns after one player loses a ship.